google/skia/site/user/api/SkPaint_Reference.md

 <a href='#SkPaint_Style'>Style</a> <a href='#SkPaint_getStyle'>getStyle</a>() const
 </pre>

-Whether the geometry is filled, stroked, or filled and stroked.
+Returns whether the geometry is filled, stroked, or filled and stroked.

 ### Return Value